slovke/All-in-Miner/README.md

    Support running multiple instances

       **Experimental**
-      More than one instance of NemosMiner can run on the same rig Each instance must be placed in it's own directory Miner has to be started prior the launch of the next instance
+      More than one instance of All-in-Miner can run on the same rig Each instance must be placed in it's own directory Miner has to be started prior the launch of the next instance

    Optional miners (Advanced)

-      Some miners are not enabled by default in NemosMiner for a variety of reasons A new folder can be found called "OptionalMiners" containing .ps1 files for some miners For advanced users, refer to OptionalMiners\Readme.txt on how to use
+      Some miners are not enabled by default in All-in-Miner for a variety of reasons A new folder can be found called "OptionalMiners" containing .ps1 files for some miners For advanced users, refer to OptionalMiners\Readme.txt on how to use